Quanglee369/Machine-learning-classification-model-building/README.md

 - Analyse and choose the best model for each scenario
 - Find the feature importance and correlations of feature to the predicted feature for further analysis

+Here is the link of my dataset : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud